cornelltech/snack/README.md

 ==================================
 [Launch an IPython Notebook with SNaCK in your web browser!](http://mybinder.org/repo/cornelltech/snack-zeroinstall) This environment has a copy of SNaCK and comes pre-loaded with a copy of the [Food-10k dataset](http://vision.cornell.edu/se3/projects/concept-embeddings/) for you to explore.

-*Caveat*: The second cell will fail to execute the first time it is run.
-This is normal; simply run it again.

 This service is made possible by the folks at [binder](http://mybinder.org/)

 Installation